tq-bit/node-red-contrib-trace-messages/readme.md

 Draw the 'trace' node into your editor.
 Its output will provide you a detailed message trace as an object and as an array.
 You can either print these in the console or use any kind of application to visualize them.

+> How about you try and combine this node with my [Server-Sent-Events node](https://www.npmjs.com/package/@tq-bit/node-red-contrib-server-sent-events) to send messages to a connected client?

 ### Example

 The example output below stems from the [examples/trace_short_custom_props.json](examples/trace_short_flow.json) example.
 It provides a detailed insight into the message flow, including a `delta` property that shows how the message's properties have changed.